mviereck/x11docker/README.md

    Containers need much less resources than [virtual machines](https://en.wikipedia.org/wiki/Virtual_machine) for similar tasks.
  - Docker, podman and nerdctl do not provide a [display server](https://en.wikipedia.org/wiki/Display_server) that would allow to run applications with a [graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface).
  - x11docker fills the gap.
 It runs an [X display server](https://en.wikipedia.org/wiki/X_Window_System) and provides it to containers.
-   Most supported X servers run in a container, too.
+   Most supported X servers run on host or in a container of image [x11docker/xserver](https://github.com/mviereck/dockerfile-x11docker-xserver).
  - Additionally x11docker does some [security setup](https://github.com/mviereck/x11docker#security) to enhance container isolation and to avoid X security leaks.
    This allows a [sandbox](#sandbox) environment that fairly well protects the host system from possibly malicious or buggy software.